sirreus/tv-show-browser/README.md

 # tv-app

 TV Show app is an assignment for [KenTech](https://kentech-sp.com/).
-A simple react app for view library of TV Shows.
+A simple app for view a library of TV Shows created on ReactJS with using Styles-components library as CSS-in-JS approach.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app auto-deployed on GitHub Pages via GitHub Action on each pushed commit on the main branch.

 [DEMO](https://sirreus.github.io/tv-app/)